-SCOTT I. DONALDSON is a Senior Research Scientist in the Department of Preventive Medicine at the Keck School of Medicine of USC.
-Scott completed his Postdoctoral Scholarship in Evaluation, Statistics, and Measurement at the University of California, San Diego School of Medicine.
-Scott received his PhD in Psychology with a concentration in Evaluation and Applied Research Methods and a co-concentration in Positive Organizational Psychology from Claremont Graduate University.
+SCOTT I. DONALDSON is a Senior Research Scientist in the Department of Population and Public Health Sciences at the Keck School of Medicine of USC.
+Scott completed his Postdoctoral Scholarship in Evaluation, Statistics, and Measurement at the University of California, San Diego School of Medicine, and received his PhD in Psychology with a concentration in Evaluation and Applied Research Methods and a co-concentration in Positive Organizational Psychology from Claremont Graduate University.
 He received an MS in Organizational Psychology from the University of Southern California, and a BA in Psychology from the University of California, Los Angeles.
-His research uses cutting-edge methodologies to design, measure, and evaluate health and well-being programs.
-He currently works in the USC Social Media Analytics Lab on a multi-year monitoring and evaluation grant funded by the California Department of Public Health.

 Postdoctoral Scholar in Evaluation, Statistics, and Measurement, 2021